MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 20: 26.10.19
+* Day 20!
+YAY!
+* Read a message from my friend Klara.
+That was sweet and encouraging.
+* Finished the routing section in the Udemy React course (40%).
+It was about client side routing and setting up links.
+It was very cool.
+This way makes sites blazingly fast.
+* It will be fun to try and build a web page with this technology.
+* Started the next chapter in Eloquent Javascript.
+I have to say... that book is almost to advanced for me to read.
+Such complicated examples and way of explaining, but I have learned a bit from the exercises so I'll at least try a couple of more chapters.

 ## Day 19: 25.10.19
 * Started a new section in the Udemy React Course (37%).
 It's about routing.
 It seems like an advanced section, but it'll be exciting to go through it.
 I think I will be able to learn a lot.
 * Studied my Anki cards.